TX-FL-NS-AB - MPG

 11) ** Cypress, Taxodium distichum (CUPRESSACEAE) - Accepted only by FL stocks

 NOTE: Cocoons have been collected from Bald Cypress in swamps with no other apparent host plants in the immediate vicinity.
-I have attempted to rear “Florida cecropia” on Bald Cypress with limited success; however, for best results, it may require the collection of and subsequent experimentation with material associated with this particular host. (??)
+I have attempted to rear “Florida cecropia” on Bald Cypress with very limited success (although the larvae would eat cypress, they were prone to wander & die / larvae were allowed access to and grazed across additional offered hosts incl. buttonbush); however, for best results, it may require the collection of and subsequent experimentation with material associated with this particular host. (??)

 EBENACEAE, “Persimmon Family”